dmontagu/fastapi_client/README.md

 * `openapi-generator` is used to generate the code from the openapi spec
     * The custom templates are located in `openapi-python-templates`
 * `autoflake`, `isort`, and `black` are used to format the code after generation
-* To generate a client for a default FastAPI app running on localhost:

-        ./scripts/generate.sh my_client -i http://localhost/openapi.json

 ## Contributing